Please be ready with your application reference number starting with 'P'. For example P1234567

 Depending on your jurisdiction (the scheme), your offences may be wiped after some conditions are satisfied.
 However, the Judge will only grant this program if the individual records show that they have maintained Good Behaviour for specific periods.

-All Criminal Offences that you have ever gotten a conviction for will be disclosed in your national criminal history check.
+All Criminal Offences that you have ever gotten a conviction for will be disclosed in your Nationally Coordinated Criminal History Check.
 It is irrelevant how long ago or the sentencing circumstances; they will remain on your police check.

 Depending on the severity of the offence and it’s stipulated punishments in Court, the records on a police history check remain for as long as a lifetime.
 The only way a criminal record can get off your criminal record is through specific legal programs.
 It includes;

 Criminal background checks are a nationwide vetting process in Australia.
 It has become a helpful medium for agencies, employers to assess the legal dealings of their candidates.
 The certificate will disclose all the convictions history, including pending charges of the person.

 Any conviction you receive in an Australian Court will show up in your check result.
 These days, Employers and agencies rely growingly on a police background check certificate to determine how suitable the candidate is for the role.